Raw Cat Food - Is Raw Diet Good For Cats?

 - Weight loss

-Raw meat for human consumption, purchased from the market, is less likely to contain such parasites but they may have some contact with bacteria or viruses.
+Raw meat for human consumption, purchased from the market, is less likely to contain such parasites and needs to be prepared in good hygienic conditions.

 What raw food is best for cats?